advancedAgritek-BB/coinTrader2.0/README.md

 ### Token account enrichment

-`get_token_accounts` now returns SPL token accounts enriched with metadata from the Helius DAS API.
-Results are filtered using an ML regime score so only high‑quality accounts remain.
+`get_token_accounts` now asynchronously enriches SPL token accounts with metadata from the Helius DAS API.
+Each account is evaluated by the `regime_lgbm` model and only *breakout* tokens—those scoring at or above `ML_SCORE_THRESHOLD` (default `0.5`)—are returned.
+Use `MIN_BALANCE_THRESHOLD` to skip accounts whose balances fall below the desired minimum.

 You can generate a key and enable advanced features like **ShredStream** and **LaserStream** from the [Helius dashboard](https://dashboard.helius.xyz/).
 These streams can be configured directly in the bot's web dashboard.
 Install the `pythclient` package to fetch oracle prices: